MCT-master/mct-master.github.io/_posts/2020-11-16-team-trondheim-spatial-audio.md

 ### Simon

+In my scene the listener enters a warzone in the midst of a bad dream.
+He is heard running through a corridor together with other soldiers and as the doors open we can hear guns blazing from different directions.
+We enter a larger area where some futuristic cyborg monstrosity is unleashing its attack.

+My primary drive was that I wanted to work with diegetic sounds.
+I have previously worked with sound design and quite enjoy it.
+As many of the sound libraries I have collected over the years are game related, I had a lot of fitting material on hand for a warzone scene.
+I visually sketched out a scene before starting at the beginning and adding sounds.
+The IEM suite became my most important tools.
+In particular, the RoomEncoder, to bring all my monotracks into ambisonics.
+The plugin allowed me to automate both listener and emitter position which gave me decent control over directionality and movement.
+One of the challenges that became apparent, was that this plugin is limited to one sound source per instance.
+This forced me to use an increasing amount of this plugin as I kept adding more sounds to the soundscape.
+The futility in that approach both became apparent in CPU cost and a non-optimal workflow.
+Another problem I faced was the dynamic range in my soundscape.
+Having minor sonic details such as breathing and the rustling of clothes noticeable while guns are blazing in other side of the room became a never-ending struggle of balancing the mix.
+While I think the overall result was decent, I would not have approached such a task in the same manner if I were to do sound design within ambisonic again.
+I would believe working in a game engine such as unity and fmod/wwise would give a better visual representation of localization and would be better suited for such a task especially considering the increasing amount of spatialization plugins available.

 # Working at Notam

 Iggy and Ulrik got the chance to work in [Notam](https://notam.no/)'s spatial audio studio.
 The studio is equipped with 24 loudspeakers in a hemisphere, evenly distributed approximately 2.5 meters from the listener.
 It was a great experience, and made it easier to become fully immersed in the world of spatial audio.